 ~ D. Michael Taylor [Circuit Noize]

-Devoid of energy and spirit and a noise more befitting slasher movies and violent computer games, "pots and pans" complemented crystal's speedy, twisted, aggressive vibe.
+Devoid of energy and spirit and a noise more befitting violent computer games, "pots and pans" complemented crystal's speedy, twisted, aggressive vibe.

 Distorted, abrasive sounds can pull those who use meth compulsively to mask psychological pain into the darker recesses of the unconscious mind where deep-

-rooted, painful memories and unhealed mental scars lay dormant, effectively unleashing and projecting a Pandora's box of nightmares at their environment.
-Former users describe such disorienting, crash-triggering experiences akin to demons being released from within, turning clubbers and crcuit partiers into zombies/walking dead.
+rooted, painful memories and unhealed mental scars lay dormant.
+Former users describe such disorienting, crash-triggering experiences akin to turning clubbers and crcuit partiers into zombies/walking dead.

 US circuit DJs are accorded star status, amassing loyal, obedient audiences who followed unquestioningly from party to party, the music almost a secondary consideration.
-The surrender of power that arose from such blind loyalty was seized upon by some and blatantly flaunted and abused.
-From 2000, as meth swept the scene - and with top DJ Junior Vasquez himself consumed by Tina and upfront in his intent to turn the entire gay circuit dark via meth and pots and pans - other DJs followed suit, leading their audiences on edgy, demented journeys typified by harsh, screeching noises, sedating their crowds as the atmosphere turned sinister and hostile with the intimidating and sterile crystal vibe.
+The surrender of power that arose from such blind loyalty was seized upon by a notable few and blatantly flaunted.
+From 2000, as meth swept the scene - and with top DJ Junior Vasquez himself consumed by Tina - other DJs followed suit, leading their audiences on edgy, demented journeys typified by harsh, screeching noises, sedating their crowds as the atmosphere turned sinister and hostile with the intimidating crystal vibe.

 Meth enabled DJs on the US circuit to play longer sets.
 Several were known to often stumble from their booths in incoherent, intoxicated states after spinning non-stop for 12 hours or more.

-DJs who followed an aggressive, meth-fueled agenda would start the night spinning a few ambient, melodic sounds and then, with little or no downward graduation in tempo, crash the music with pots and pans and other aggressive noises, visibly disorienting those high on meth.
-As the atmosphere thickened with tension, non-users would be squeezed out until only a dense, alien darkness populated by anxious, paranoid tweakers remained.
+DJs who followed an aggressive, meth-fueled agenda would start the night spinning a few ambient, melodic sounds and then, with little or no downward graduation in tempo, crash the music with pots and pans and other aggressive noises, visibly disorienting their followers.
+As the atmosphere thickened with tension, non-users would be squeezed out until only a dense, alien darkness populated by anxious souls remained.

 "These DJs operate under the insane notion that in order to bring a crowd up, you need first to take it to a very dark place," 'Jake', an ex-circuit DJ, told LIFE OR METH in 2004.
 "Whatever happened to dance as a celebration of life, keeping the crowd uplifted all night long?
 They call it taking the crowd on a journey, but really they're just fucking with people's minds.
 [In the US] it's not about the music anymore; it's which DJ is the biggest prima donna or diva with the largest ego who can manipulate and control the crowds the most.
 The circuit today is the antithesis of what partying is about - intimidation and aggression instead of inclusiveness and fun - and sadly that mindset is now evident in the mainstream club scene in cities like New York.
 We've become conditioned to this insidious marketing ploy, and angry, banging beats is all today's clubbers know."